Where Do Humans Look When Demonstrating to Robots? Human Gaze Behavior in Pick-and-Place Tasks Across Demonstration Devices: Related Work

 \subsection{Data Collection in Imitation Learning}

 In manipulation-focused imitation learning, data is commonly collected using demonstration devices that emulate the robot's embodiment and visual condition.
-Examples of embodiment emulation devices include the universal manipulation interface (UMI)~\cite{chi2024universal}, leader-only~\cite{Kim2022TrainingRW}, and leader-follower~\cite{Zhao2023LearningFB, fu2024mobile, Philipp2024}.
+Examples of embodiment emulation devices include the universal manipulation interface (UMI)~\cite{chi2024universal}, leader~\cite{Kim2022TrainingRW}, and leader-follower~\cite{Zhao2023LearningFB, fu2024mobile, Philipp2024}.
 These devices employ either a robot-mimetic mobile gripper or an actual robot to capture the coupling between visual observations and actions.
 An example of a visual condition emulation device is a head-mounted display (HMD).
 This device immerses the operator in the robot's visual observations, while enabling gesture-based control of the robot's actions~\cite{Cheng2024OpenTeleVisionTW, chen2024arcap}.
 An alternative paradigm that does not emulate embodiment or visual condition collects egocentric video using wearable cameras~\cite{Grauman2021Ego4DAT, Kareer2024EgoMimicSI}.
-While an imitation learning study has collected gaze data during demonstrations, it has not analyzed the properties of gaze behavior~\cite{Kim2022TrainingRW}.

-Previous studies either ignored gaze behavior entirely or did not investigate its properties.
-In contrast, our study is the first to systematically analyze demonstrators' gaze behavior to elucidate how different demonstration devices influence the extraction of task-relevant cues. }